 - Partner with local gyms to offer prizes

-Measure your event's success by using the hashtag #GoldStandardTrivia and gathering feedback through post-event surveys.
-Trivia nights like these have been shown to boost annual beverage sales by 28% [4], making it a smart way to drive winter profits.
+Measure your event's success by using the hashtag #GoldStandardTrivia and gathering feedback through post-event surveys to keep improving future events.